-Gas-Hydrogen Package and proposed Regulation to reduce methane emissions in the energy sector
+Gas-Hydrogen Package and proposed Regulation to reduce methane emissions in the energy sector efficient markets.

-On 15 December 2021, the EU Commission presented the gas-hydrogen package, which includes in particular a proposal for a regulation and a directive.
-These proposals aim to decarbonise gas consumption and propose the necessary measures to support the creation of optimal, dedicated infrastructure and efficient markets.
 The measures put out for consultation create the conditions for a gradual phase-out of natural gas, aiming to facilitate the penetration of renewable and low-carbon gases in the energy system.
 In parallel with the gas-hydrogen package, a proposal for a regulation to reduce methane emissions in the energy sector was submitted.
 The documents are in the consultation phase.